 European record

-Two games and two wins so far.
+Five games and five wins so far.
 Simple!

 Heidenheim beat Hacken 2-1 away in the first leg of their play-off, Leo Scienza netting the winner midway through the second half.
 In the return leg, Hacken came from behind to lead 2-1 with less than 10 minutes remaining, but extra-time was avoided as Heidenheim scored twice late on to secure a 5-3 aggregate victory.